crgk/crgk.github.io/_posts/2016-08-03-guns-equal-np.md

 ---
 > Next stop: 1984

-If you share much of my point of view, that started very quickly to sound like how fascism gets started in every dystopian future you can imagine.
+If you share much of my point of view, it was stupid-obvious that that's how fascism gets started in every dystopian future you can imagine.

 It would be absolutely alarming to me if the country started embracing ideas like that, and I would fear for the future of our society.
 A bit dramatic, but still true.